igormayachenkov/opuntia/README.md

 ## Auth interface
 If parameter `_auth` is defined it is used for authorization.
-The object stored as this parameter must implement method checkAuthorized(r,next)
+The object stored as this parameter must implement method: async checkAuthorized(r)

 ## Config
 To the Server constructor takes two parameters: config & router.